Laesod/massimoronca.it/_posts/2014-05-13-a-modern-workflow-for-wordpress-using-docker-and-dokku.md

 On the other hand, modern workflows are built around some kind of version control system (usually `git`) where the deploy is managed just by pushing a branch on the public server.
 This is called push-to-deploy and is the one used by [Heroku](http://heroku.com).
 Fortunately, some smart guys created [Docker](http://www.docker.io) and [Dokku](https://github.com/progrium/dokku), two projects that make possible to build you own personal-heroku-like [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) in a matter of minutes (If you want to try it, [Digital Ocean](https://www.digitalocean.com/) offers cloud servers with Dokku preinstalled at a starting price of 5$/month).
-Let's see how it applies to Wordpress.
+Let's see how it applies to WordPress.

 > In the rest of the article I'm going to use a few placeholders
 >
 > - `app` is the application name
 > - `dokku` is the address (or hostanme if configured) of the destination server running Docker & Dokku
 > - `dokku-user` is the user running Dokku on the remote machine